LycorisBellua/c_game_grim-fetcher/README.md

 The main character is a little dog whom people around me kept calling a cat, so now it's his name: Sua.
 It indeed means "cat" in Sumerian.
 Why Sumerian though, is he that old?
 Only gods know.
-What I know though is that I'm quite fond of the word, as this was the first one I've learned in this language (not that I know Sumerian, don't @ me).
+What I know is that I'm quite fond of the word, as this was the first one I've learned in this language (not that I know Sumerian, don't @ me).
 In any case, Sua is a very good boy, with an important job.
 A dungeon keeps the souls of fallen adventurers, preventing them from joining the afterlife, and the dungeon is too dangerous for clerics to come resurrect them.
 This is when Sua dives in: he comes down into the dungeon to fetch as many souls he can before going back to the surface to release them.